Speakers Matt Hagny, Leland Baxa and John Grove at the Crop Health Workshop.

 Recent Workshops ::

-The trio of Matt Hagny, John Grove, and Leland Baxa put forth another highly acclaimed Agronomy Essentials / Crop Health Workshop in January 2018, with some multi-year attendees saying it was the best-ever.
-Paid attendees included not only farmers, but also agronomists & scientists, and hailed from as far away as Montana, Idaho, Texas, Canada, and Australia.
-Topics were similar to 2017, with some additional insights on dealing with glyphosate-resistant (and triazine/ALS-resistant) Palmer pigweeds in soybeans and cover crops, and on grid sampling and VR build equations for P fertilizer rates.
+The trio of Matt Hagny, John Grove, and Leland Baxa put forth another highly acclaimed Agronomy Essentials / Crop Health Workshop in Feb 2019, with some multi-year attendees saying it was the best-ever.
+Paid attendees included not only farmers, but also agronomists & scientists, and hailed from as far away as Texas and the Corn Belt, with webinar attendees from even more diverse locations..
+Topics were similar to 2018, with some additional insights on dealing with glyphosate-resistant (and atrazine/ALS/HPPD/dicamba-resistant) Palmer pigweeds in soybeans, corn, milo, and cover crops, what % control do you need (Palmers are so very unlike other weeds in that they cant self-pollinate), and on the role of root exudates in building soil OM.
 Audience questions and comments were top-notch, and the program went triple-overtime.

 If you missed the Workshop, you can still get much of the information from our booklet.